VidDaCom to become first local owner-operator of mud plant

-VidDaCom will become the first local oil and gas service provider to own and operate a Liquid Mud Plant (LMP), supporting Brunei Shell Petroleum’s (BSP) renewed drive to increase production through expanded drilling activities.
+VidDaCom will become the first local oil and gas service provider to own and operate a Liquid Mud Plant (LMP) supporting Brunei’s upstream oil and gas production by supplying drilling fluids used in well operations.

 The LMP will have 23,000 barrels of mud tank capacity, with construction expected to begin in the coming weeks and operations targeted for October this year.